 - Leadership issues for multisite and church plants

 - Designing multisite spaces to match your church’s DNA and ministries

 - Leveraging strengths of Millennials as a multiplying church

 These small group sessions will provide practical take-aways and best practices to implement once you return home.

-Register by May 31, 2017, and receive our lowest price—$59.
+Register soon to receive the best single ticket prices.
 Bring your whole leadership team and save even more!